pipelight/doc.pipelight/guide/tips/overview.md

 # Pipeline doping ⚡

-## Powerfull pipeline writting tips
+## Powerfull pipeline writing tips

 The following sections shows the **power of programmation** inside the configuration file and open a window on the many **possibilities unlocked** by Typescript.